acke/VolunteerAdmin/README.md

 #### System parts

 ##### Volunteer entry and database
-- Add volunteer (name, phone number, email, availablility, competences, ..more reusable labels)
+- Add volunteer (name, phone number, email, availability, competences, ..more reusable labels)

 ##### Volunteer search
 - name
 - Competence
 - Availability
-- Experience/prefered
+- Experience/preferred

 ##### Scheduling
 - create new task/s
   - reminder
-  - reoccurance
+  - reoccurrence
   - Allocation (requested number of persons/resources)
   - individual editing of tasks (even if it is created as a recurrent task)